How to Grow Serviceberry

 When should I plant Serviceberry? +

-Sow Serviceberry seeds directly in the garden 2 weeks before your last frost date.
+Plant container-grown or bare-root Serviceberry in early spring, 2 weeks before your last frost date — or in early fall once summer heat breaks.
 Use the search on this page to find exact dates for your location.

 How long does Serviceberry take to grow? +